MyLife-Services/mylife-documentation/organizational/mylife-executive-director-search.md

 _MyLife_ has already coded and developed the first-gen intelligent API architecture and the alpha version of its interface and is in need of a seasoned executive who can work with the board to lead the team through:

-- Drive final software development, testing and rollout
+- **Drive delivery of the MyLife platform and go-to-market strategies**
-- Plan and launch public education and awareness
+- **Plan and launch public education and awareness**
-- Begin fund raising campaigns
+- **Further fundraising efforts**
-- Develop and drive Partnerships opportunities
+- **Develop and drive partnerships**
-- Design long term Organizational and resource management plan
+- **Design long-term organizational and management plans**

-Although the Executive Director position would initially be an unpaid role, we envision a transition from all volunteers, to paid, full-time staff as we ramp up the program and onboard current volunteers, partners and benefactors.
+Although the Executive Director position would initially be an unpaid role, we envision a transition to paid full-time staff as we ramp up the program and onboard current volunteers, partners and benefactors.

 The optimum candidate would be someone who desires to utilize strong organizational and leadership skills, as well as former non-profit leadership and fund-raising experience to work with a forward thinking, altruistic organization in a fast-growing technology space.
 Although technology experience is not required, someone who recognizes and is excited about the potential of AI technology to do good, and indeed benefit all of humanity, is a must.

+We look forward to meeting you.

 [Link to `About MyLife`](https://humanremembranceproject.org/about)